Higlac/Network-Plus-Part-1/Module 1/networking-careers.md

 1. **What kinds of networking jobs exist today?**
    Look into roles like network administrator, cloud network engineer, and data center technician.
 What do these jobs involve?

+   A network administrator is a role which maintains and implements networking infrastructure for an organization.
+They will be working in both a data center as well as mapping and deploying other network equipment in a work space, either office or on a shop floor networking equipment.

+   A cloud network engineer deals with setting up virtual networks on cloud providers.

 2. **How has the rise of cloud computing changed networking careers?**
    Explore how companies like AWS, Azure, and Google Cloud have centralized many networking functions.